• Skip to primary navigation

 Once the group of ten F.C.C. members is filled with ten member individuals or couples, John Ross Palmer Art provides each member of the exclusive group with Certified Documents confirming membership.
 Along with their Certification of Membership, they receive a list of the formal rules, regulations and privileges associated with being a First Class Club participant.
 As described above, then the real fun begins after sending Palmer off during a fun and friendly cocktail party at his Houston art gallery.

-The 2020 First Class Club
+The 2024 First Class Club

-• Richard & Joan Jennings XI
+- Richard & Joan Jennings

-• Daniel McFadden V
+- Daniel McFadden

 City Selection